kongregate/kompatible/README.md

 KongregatePlatform.php is setup to check the api on first request to see if the user has purchased any items.

-If they do, then we automatically marking all the items as used.
+If they do, then we automatically mark all the items as used.

 First, we get a list of all our available items from the server. (/games/< username >/< game >/items)